 It doesn’t matter if you have a 1999 A3 Cabrio, a 2013 Audi R8, or are looking for Audi Q5 2017 colors, you can find it on our extensive Audi code list.
 Our color range even includes Audi custom colors and Audi exclusive colors.

-At ERA, we only work with OEM touch up paint to provide you with quality Audi paint that always delivers a great finish.
+At ERA Paints, we only work with OEM touch up paint to provide you with quality Audi paint that always delivers a great finish.
 Value is important to us and to show this we offer free shipping on all orders.

 Our Audi touch up paint guide aims to help our customers to save time and money by outlining the steps to do the work at home.
-We included information about:
+We include information about:

 - Your Audi paint code location and what it means

-- Whether you should choose Audi touch up paint pens or touch up paint bottles
+- Whether you should choose Audi touch up paint pens or touch up paint jars

 - How to repair the damaged paint